 George Green fills the generation gap in Morvant as a teacher; from his football days with Manchester and Blackburns as an Executive in Morvant Literary & cultural Group to Treasurer on the Morvant Central Community Council (MCCC).

 Anthony "Mose" Lewis is a talented drummer from Chinapoo, Morvant who played for big name Soca bands such as Sound Revolution and Atlantik for 22 years before forming his own band called Moses Revolution in Toronto, Canada.

 Reynold "Water-head" Hunte is amongst the best to have played in the Morvant Football league.
 Quiet by nature Reynold felt compelled to talk about some of the players and teams of the Morvant football.

-Horace "Goofy" Harrison love for Morvant goes well beyond playing for his team Rebels in the Morvant Football league being a part of the large contingent of Morvant supporters who travelled to South to support Morvant in the district in Best Village final. in '75.
+Horace "Goofy" Harrison love for Morvant goes well beyond playing for his team Rebels in the Morvant Football league.
+He was a part of the large contingent of Morvant supporters who travelled to South to support Morvant in the district in Best Village final in '75.

 Winston Smith has a very interesting perspective on the teams and players of the Morvant Football League from 50s onwards.
 He was the early captain of Dodgers and better known as "Long-john as one of the tallest players in the league.

 Renwick "Bunny" Jupiter moved from a member of the great Eagles football team of Morvant, Trinidad in the 60s, to the co-founder of Street Guys Soccer League at Flemingdon Park in Toronto, Canada in the 70s.